thehelp/project/README.md

 ### Expected project structure

-The easiest way to use this project is to take all the defaults.
-Of course, this means that you'll have to structure your project in the way the project expects:
+Now, again using all the defaults, you'll have to structure your project in the way `thehelp-project` expects:

 ```
 ├ README.md       becomes doc/index.html